uob-itservices/as-business-systems-standards/api-standards.md

 ## Security (Draft)

-This is in draft status and may indicate OAuth 2.0 or OpenID Connect once a decision has been made.
+This is under review.
+The chosen method may be OAuth 2.0 or OpenID Connect once a decision has been made.

 ## Products and Subscriptions